 The Board meets monthly.
 Meetings are open to the public and time is set aside to hear comments from the public.
 The Board offers continuing education credit in professional ethics to licensees who attend in-person Board meetings.
 Meeting dates and times are posted on this website under the Meetings tab.

-The Board’s Complaint Screening Committee (CSC) meets monthly (virtually) to provide the initial review of complaints against psychologists.
+The Board’s Complaint Screening Committee (CSC) provides the initial review of complaints against psychologists; meetings are held virtually.
 The CSC has the authority to dismiss or refer complaints to the full Board for consideration.
 The Board’s Application Review Committee (ARC) meets monthly (virtually) to review psychologist applications for licensure and makes recommendations to the Board concerning the applications.
 The Board’s Committee on Behavior Analysts (CBA) meets monthly (virtually) to review behavior analyst applications for licensure and complaints against behavior analysts.
 The CBA makes recommendations to the Board concerning behavior analyst applications submitted for licensure and complaints.

 Additional committees established by the Board pursuant to A.R.S. § 32-2064(B) include Rules Committee, Exploratory Committee on Scope of Practice for Psychologists, Telepractice Committee, Legislative Committee, and Continuing Education Committee.
 All committee meetings are open to the public.